At least three killed in suspected terror attack in Israel - KTVZ

 By Amir Tal and Abeer Salman, CNN

-At least three people were killed and four injured in a suspected terror attack in the central Israeli city of Elad, according to Israel’s emergency response services.
+At least three people were killed and four injured in a suspected terror attack in the central Israeli city of Elad on Thursday, according to Israel’s emergency response services.

 Police said the incident, which took place on Israeli Independence Day, involved two suspected attackers.
 One fired a rifle while the other attacked people with an axe or a knife, police said.